Editor's choice: Lendio business loans

 We asked high-dollar online lenders what they look for in a borrower.
-While providers vary, you stand a good chance of approval for $100,000 in financing if you can check off most of the boxes below:
+While providers vary, you stand a good chance of approval for $100,000 in financing if you and your business meet the following qualifications:

 Credit score requirements vary widely by lender.
 For instance, OnDeck requires a credit score of at least 750, while Fora Financial is willing to work with scores as low as 500.

 Generally the higher your credit score, the more competitive your options.
 It could be difficult to find financing of $100,000 if your score is below 670 — the minimum to qualify as good.
 Read our guide to the top good-credit business loans to find even more options — including loans of $100,000.

 The cost ultimately depends on your APR and loan term.
 Standard business loans and lines of credit may have an APR of 7% to 100%.
 Short-term business options like merchant cash advances (MCAs), invoice factoring and invoice financing all have higher rates, which make them a more expensive — if quicker — choice.